Locatalyze

 1

-Delacombe's southern new estate represents the lowest-cost entry point in the Ballarat market — very low rent (2/10) and low competition (3/10) create viable economics for operators calibrated to a young family demographic.
+Delacombe's southern new estate represents the lowest-cost entry point in the Ballarat market — very low rent (2/10) and low competition (3/10) create commercially viable economics for operators calibrated to serve a young family demographic that is actively looking for quality local hospitality options as the suburb builds towards population maturity.

 2